Why Data Source Matters in Degree Planning: CMS vs SIS

 Data focus | Enrolments, grades, simplified program data | Full program structures and rules |

-Level of detail | Operational | High-fidelity, rule-based |
+Level of detail | Operational | Rule-based and structured |

-Role in planning | Validation and tracking (audit) | Representation of curriculum logic and planning |
+Role in planning | Validation and tracking (audit) | Representation of curriculum logic |

 How this affects degree planning